faldi-aqi/kintone-certification/readmeBak.md

 **Product Functions**:

 - Convert and read customer order Excel spreadsheets into purchase order records.
-- Update purchase order statuses with intelligent assignee recommendation based on workload and expertise.
+- Update purchase order statuses with intelligent auto-assignment based on workload and expertise.
 - Automatically calculate each process deadline, intelligently excluding weekends.
 - Send reminders for approaching deadlines to assignees.